samuelbolduc44/Compute_local_max_of_pfDDE/README.md

 # Bifurcation Diagram of a Periodically Forced Delay Differential Equation

-This repository contains a Julia script for generating bifurcation diagrams of the periodically forced delay differential equation.
+This repository contains a Julia script for generating bifurcation diagrams of a scalar (potentially non-autonomous) delay differential equation.

 The script solves the delay differential equation for a sequence of delay values and records the local maxima of the long-time solution to construct a classical bifurcation diagram.